The Analysis for Innovators (A4I) Competition has been running since 2016 and is now in the fifth round of funding.

 1st March 2020 – Earliest Project start date

-More information on Round 5 Phase 2 will be issued after the close of Round 5 Phase 1.
+More information on Round 5 Phase 2 will be issued (by invitation only) after the close of Round 5 Phase 1.

 For application advice and additional support, please contact us